yetanalytics/lrsql/doc/postgres.md

 ### Setup Instructions

-Using the Postgres implementation of the SQL LRS requires a pre-existing database (unlike the H2 and SQLite implementations, which create the database file if it does not exist).
+Using the Postgres implementation of the SQL LRS requires a pre-existing database (unlike the SQLite implementations, which create the database file if it does not exist).
 Therefore, you need to set up the Postgres user and database before you start using the SQL LRS.

 #### 1. Create User

 Start `psql` as a user with user and database creation permissions.
 Create the user that the SQL LRS will use (note the single quotes around the password):

 ```
 % psql
 postgres=# CREATE USER [username] WITH CREATEDB WITH PASSWORD '[password]';